Complexes of differential forms and singularities: The injectivity theorem: Cyclic covers

+which is an isomorphism outside of $\Sigma'_\alpha\cap H'_\alpha$.
+This can be confirmed by a simple local calculation, cf.~\cite[1.6, Remark]{Viehweg82b}, \cite[1.2]{Esn-Vie82}.
 Applying the exact functor $(\eta_\alpha)_*$ to \autoref{eq:43} yields an embedding which is an isomorphism in codimension $1$ and since the sheaf on the left hand side is locally free and hence reflexive, that embedding is actually an isomorphism:

 which implies that

 By construction, $\eta\circ\varrho_\kdot= \pi_\kdot\circ \eta_\kdot$, so it follows, using \autoref{eq:54}, that

 This proves \autoref{item:11}.
 Next, the local computation in the proof of \cite[3.16(d),p.29]{EV92}, accomodating for the logarithmic poles along $\Sigma_\alpha$ shows that